nhsconnect/ITK3-Messaging-Distribution/pages/explore/messaging_overview.md

 This section details the "Messaging Architecture" used for ITK3 using FHIR messaging and documents such as:

 - The different types of bundle structures which may be used
-- Identifying the FHIR resources which are Profiled
+- Identifying the FHIR Resources which are Profiled
 - Providing example bundle instances
 - Explaining the extensions to the header Resource for ITK3 Handling Specifications